Schmel924/YART/README.md

 Algoritm found on roguebasin (of all the places) was leading to the site of one [Adam Milazzo](http://www.adammil.net/blog/v125_roguelike_vision_algorithms.html)
 Well, nice code and comments and all, and yet some errors, which made me tear hair out.
 But now!!
 Now The Fov is working and i am already moving to part 5!
 Other agents and interacting!

+## Part 5
+that was surprisingly easy, after FOV stuff.
+Spawn enemies, then spawn some more.
+New check at movement if enemy is blocking the way.

+I always think it is too risque to recheck all array of elements, but now computers are so powerfull and fast.
+Just don't let me write any AAA products.

+Hitting the enemies. tutorial suggest writing log of things, and i just table.removed() them.
+Felt nice to see token disappear after interaction.